 Keep Records And Reports

-After the car accident, make sure to retain copies of all bills related to your car crash, including medical bills, car damage, and other expenses you would not have incurred but for the accident.
+, make sure to retain copies of all bills related to your car crash, including medical bills, car damage, and other expenses you would not have incurred but for the accident.
 In addition, you will also want to document any time that you had to miss work because of your injuries.

 Keeping track of these records and reports can help your attorney pursue the full compensation you deserve for your losses and injuries.